cortexlabs/cortex/docs/deployments/batchapi/predictors.md

 When multiple models are defined using the Predictor's `models` field, the `tensorflow_client.predict()` method expects a second argument `model_name` which must hold the name of the model that you want to use for inference (for example: `self.client.predict(payload, "iris-classifier")`).
 See the [multi model guide](../guides/multi-model.md#tensorflow-predictor) for more information.

 For proper separation of concerns, it is recommended to use the constructor's `config` parameter for information such as from where to download the model and initialization files, or any configurable model parameters.
 You define `config` in your [API configuration](api-configuration.md), and it is passed through to your Predictor's constructor.
-The `config` parameters in the `API configuration` can be overriden by providing `config` in the job submission requests.
+The `config` parameters in the `API configuration` can be overridden by providing `config` in the job submission requests.

 ### Examples